 TECs, with support from its Stakeholder organisations, will raise funds through community shares to cover costs of Renewable Energy/Energy Saving projects proposed by Stakeholders.

 Any project will have to be both financially and environmentally viable.
 We are very keen that as much of the energy as possible generated by our RE installations is consumed on site.
 The project will also need to be in line with TECs’ vision, aims and objectives.
-Appropriate commercial agreements with these organisations for Renewable technologies will be negotiated to achieve an equitable benefit/risk sharing arrangement.
+Appropriate commercial agreements with these organisations for Renewable and Energy Saving technologies will be negotiated to achieve an equitable benefit/risk sharing arrangement.

 The initiative was launched by Transition Newton Abbot CIC in November 2014.
-The Energy Group of TNA had already delivered several successful energy-saving projects in the local area, so already had a good track record and good local contacts.
+The Energy Group of TNA had already delivered several successful energy-saving projects in the local area, so we had a good track record and good local contacts.

 Having been registered with the FCA (CBS number 7210) in September 2015, we then embarked on phase-2 with support from Teign Housing, Templer Academy Schools Trust, Two Valleys Community Energy, Transition Newton Abbot, The Avenue Church and Teignbridge District Council.
 This phase has focused on delivering our first successful installation (~50kWp PV) at Teign School in Kingsteignton.